hausuresh/mlops-playground/README.md

 - Source Repository: A central repository.
 In this repo we can using both local or github

 - MLFlow: Training components

+    - Package ML model's code in a format to reproduce runs on any platform
     - Defines environment, parameters and model’s interface.
     - Track experiment results and hyperparameters
     - Snapshot / version of the model.
-    - Model registry

-- Feature / Artifacts database: Database of training data, artifacts of trained model.
-Local file in this example, its can be migrated to s3/ gcs...  later
+- Feature / Artifacts database:
+    - Training data, feature: local file in this example, its can be migrated to S3, GCS, Feature Store...  later.
+    - Artifacts database: artifacts of trained model.Note that in a production setting, MLflow would be configured to log models against a persistent data store (e.g. GCS, S3, Minio, etc.).

 - Image repositories: Docker hub (on cloud can using GCP Image repositories/ AWS Container Registry)